Eugen Leibfried

 Eugen Leibfried (16 April 1897 - 12 October 1978) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 Prior to joining politics, he was a farmer.

 After 1945 he joined the CDU and became a member of the district council of the district of Mosbach in 1946.
 In 1949 he was elected to the first German Bundestag in the Sinsheim constituency with 37.8% of the vote.
 In the 1953 election he was able to maintain his direct mandate.
-On 7 October 1953 Baden-Württemberg's Prime Minister Gebhard Müller appointed him to his cabinet as the Minister of Agriculture.
+On 7 October 1953 Baden-Württemberg's Minister-President Gebhard Müller appointed him to his cabinet as the Minister of Agriculture.
 Because of his ministerial activities in the state of Baden-Württemberg, Leibfried resigned from his office as a member of the Bundestag on 21 June 1956.
-From 1956 to 1972 he was then a member of the Bundestag of Baden-Württemberg.
+From 1956 to 1972 he was then a member of the Landtag of Baden-Württemberg.

 In 1975 he was awarded with the Order of Merit of Baden-Württemberg.